Person enters credit card information on laptop.

 • Look for your billing address on a recent credit card statement.

-• Log into your online banking account and review your billing address.
+• Log into your online bank account and review your contact information.

 • Contact customer service and confirm your address and ZIP code.
 The customer service team may require you to verify your identity with other personal information.